X bookmarks are a useful signal source, but they are a terrible source of truth.

 They collect ideas, workflows, teardown threads, product angles, and market hints faster than a human can process them.
 The failure mode is obvious: you pull everything into your project tracker, create a pile of low-quality tickets, and then pay again later to rediscover the same inputs.

-The better pattern is to treat X as a paid inbox and Linear as the operating queue.
+The better pattern is to treat X as a paid inbox and GitHub Issues as the operating queue.

-The rule: check backlog capacity before calling X
+The rule: check GitHub inbox capacity before calling X

-Before fetching bookmarks, check how many Linear issues are still not done.
+Before fetching bookmarks, check how many GitHub issues are still open in the X inbox.

 For our Build Lean SaaS queue, the cap is intentionally simple: